20lives/dmote/doc/options.md

 An angle in radians.
 This is the “tenting” angle.
 Applied to the finger cluster, it controls the overall left-to-right tilt of each half of the keyboard.

+###### Parameter `intrinsic`

+An angle in radians, analogous to intrinsic pitching.
+Where more than one column of keys is devoted to a single finger at the edge of the keyboard, this can help make the edge column easier to reach, reducing the need to bend the finger (or thumb) sideways.

 ###### Parameter `progressive`

 An angle in radians.
 This progressive roll factor bends rows lengthwise, which also gives the columns a lateral curvature.